nico671/nico671/README.md

 ## Get to know me
 - 📚 Junior majoring in CS (Machine Learning Track) and Mathematics at the University of Maryland!
 - 🧑‍💻 Self-taught coder with 6 years of experience!
-- 🏢 Incoming AI Engineer intern at [Strategy](https://www.strategysoftware.com/).
+- 🏢 AI Engineer intern at [Strategy](https://www.strategysoftware.com/).
 Formerly Undergraduate Research Fellow at the [National Institute of Standards and Technology](https://www.nist.gov/)!

 ## Quick Facts
 - 🔭 I’m currently working on: pybaseballstats, a Python package for scraping sabermetric data from sites such as Baseball Savant, Baseball Reference and Prophetm, a UCI chess engine written from scratch in C!